Application configuration

 .NET .NET Core Best Practices C# Dependency Injection Patterns Visual Studio

-Using the IOptions Pattern in a .Net Core Application
+Using the IOptions Pattern in a .NET Core Application

 Hi and welcome back to my blogs on development!

-Today I will go over how you can use the IOptions pattern to inject application settings within your .NET Core applications using dependency injection into .NET Core 3.1.
+Today I will go over how you can use the IOptions pattern in a .NET Core application.

 The file used to store configuration settings for our .NET Core web application is the appsettings.json file.
 A sample format of this file is shown as follows: